s-light/angularjs_pixelpusher2D/README.md

 - drag and drop with mouse / touch to move the shapes on the canvas
 - on move - snap to grid
 - move all selected shapes
+- now move of items and box select works on touch devices

 goals:
 - different touch friendly add/remove/toggle modes for the box selection
 - zoom in&out / drag canvas around
 - group shapes
 - edit groups 'in-line'

+todo:
+- fix bug with snap and move selected